President & CEO

-Chris Kay is the Chief Executive Officer and President of the New York Racing Association, Inc. (NYRA), the operator of Belmont Park, Saratoga Race Course and Aqueduct Racetrack.
+David O’Rourke is the Chief Executive Officer & President of the New York Racing Association, Inc. (NYRA), the operator of Belmont Park, home of the Belmont Stakes, the third leg of racing’s Triple Crown; Saratoga Race Course, home of the most prestigious racing meet in the U.S.; and Aqueduct Racetrack.

-President of NYRA Bets and Executive Producer - NYRA TV Tony Allevato is responsible for overseeing NYRA Bets, NYRA’s national Advanced Deposit Wagering (ADW) platform; and for the format, content, talent and all production elements of NYRA’s television programs.
+Chief Revenue Officer President of NYRA Bets - NYRA TV Tony Allevato is responsible for overseeing NYRA Bets, NYRA’s national Advanced Deposit Wagering (ADW) platform; and for the format, content, talent and all production elements of NYRA’s television programs.

 Allevato joined NYRA in 2016 from High Hand Media, based in Los Angeles, where he served as Owner and President of the Sports Television, Racetrack Marketing and Digital Media Production company.
 His clients included NYRA for which Allevato oversaw the launch and rebranding of NYRA Rewards to NYRA Bets, which debuted at Saratoga’s 2016 racing meet.